apache/doris/docs/en/installing/compilation.md

     > ** Note: **
      >
-     > If you are using `build-env-1.4.1` This environment, use the following command when compiling:
+     > If you are using `build-env-1.4.2` or  `build-env-for-0.15.0`This environment, use the following command when compiling:
      >
      > `sh build.sh --clean --be --fe --ui`
      >
-     > This is because the version 1.4.1 image has upgraded thrift (0.9 -> 0.13), you need to use the --clean command to force the use of the new version of thrift to generate code files, otherwise incompatible code will appear.
+     > This is because the version 1.4.2 image has upgraded thrift (0.9 -> 0.13), you need to use the --clean command to force the use of the new version of thrift to generate code files, otherwise incompatible code will appear.

     After compilation, the output file is in the `output/` directory.